Should Swiss investors worry about the US Estate Tax in 2026?

 This US Estate Tax law taxes inheritance at 40% of the estate’s value.
 It is a very significant estate tax.
 It is among the top estate taxes in the world.

-For American citizens, estates of up to 13.99 million dollars (as of 2025) are exempted from the US Estate Tax.
+For American citizens, estates of up to 13.99 million dollars (as of 2025) are exempt from the US Estate Tax.
 This exemption is adjusted every year for inflation.
 It means that most American investors do not care about this law.
 Very few investors have estates worth that much money.

 However, this law also applies to non-resident aliens.
 It means it applies to everybody who invests in US products.
 And unfortunately, the large exemption of 13.99 million dollars only applies to US citizens.